danieldg/rwaybar/README.md

 # rwaybar

-A bar for Wayland (for wlroots compositors like sway) written in Rust.
+A taskbar for Wayland written in Rust.
+Works on any compositor supporting the layer\_shell protocol (sway, most wlroots window managers, kwin).

 ## Available Modules